Financial Aid Policies

 Federal financial aid is not automatically renewed.
 Annual applications are required.

-Each student is responsible for reviewing and understanding the information and policies in the Financial Aid Award brochure, the Student Handbook, and the Albany Law School Viewbook.
+Each student is responsible for reviewing and understanding the information and policies in the Financial Aid Award brochure and the Student Handbook.

 All awards are subject to state, federal, and institutional funding, as well as program regulations and policies relative to the respective programs.

 Federal Stafford Loan, Grad PLUS Loan, and/or private loan funds may be received electronically by the Business Office, who will post the funds to your tuition account.
 Any aid in excess of tuition and fees will be refunded to you.

 You have the option to cancel or reduce a loan before or after the time the funds are disbursed.
 Instructions are provided in the written notification that funds have been credited to your account.

 To protect your privacy, the Family Educational Rights and Privacy Act of 1974 (FERPA) has set guidelines pertaining to the disclosure of information from records maintained by the school.
 Albany Law School's policy on disclosure of student information can be found in the Student Handbook.

 Availability of Financial Counseling

 In addition to having access to the Financial Aid Office for individual loan counseling, we also offer the free resources below:

 - AccessConnex by AccessLexSM gives you free access to a team of Accredited Financial Counselors, who can answer your financial questions about borrowing strategies, loan terms, repayment options, credit, and more.
 Through our partnership with AccessLex Institute, you can schedule free and unlimited calls with one of their counselors at a time that works for you!